kodingGeek/sabpaisa-tokenization-backend/DEPLOYMENT-GUIDE.md

 ## 📝 Important Notes

 1. **HTTPS Setup**: Currently using HTTP.
 For production, you'll need to:
-   - Add SSL certificates to ALB
+   - Add SSL certificates to ALB (can use AWS Certificate Manager)
    - Create HTTPS listeners
    - Update security groups

+2. **Fixed URLs**: The ALB DNS name remains constant across deployments, providing stable endpoints for your team and customers

-2. **Database Backups**: RDS is configured with 7-day backup retention
+3. **Database Backups**: RDS is configured with 7-day backup retention

-3. **Scaling**: Services are set to 1 task.
+4. **Scaling**: Services are set to 1 task.
 Increase for production.

-4. **Environment Isolation**: Each environment has separate:
+5. **Environment Isolation**: Each environment has separate:
    - Database
    - ECS services
    - Security groups
-   - DNS records
+   - ALB with unique DNS name

 ## 🔐 Security Considerations